nightscout/user_guide/nightscout/nightscout_plugins.md

 When treatment notifications are enabled, your site will generate notifications when a treatment has been entered via Care Portal and will snooze site alarms shortly after.
 The default snooze duration is 10 minutes.
 This can be modified by changing the duration using the TREATMENTNOTIFY_SNOOZE_MINS variable in the site settings.

-Cannula Age (CAGE)

-Required: ENABLE cage

-Funnel Cake introduces tracking of Cannula Age (CAGE) with pillbox visualization on the site that displays the age of the cannula based on Care Portal entry of a site change.
-Additional variables allow customization of warnings associated with the CAGE.
-See Cage

 Basal